 Amaranth is part of the ancient grains and has been harvested for over 8000 years.
 For Vegans, it’s one of the best sources of protein.

-The first thing that threw me off is the name.
-The first part of name, “Amar” translates to “immortal” in Hindi.
-So, you can see why I associated it with Indian cuisine.
+The first thing that threw me off was the name.
+The first part of the name, “Amar,” translates to “immortal” in Hindi.
+Hence why I associate it with Indian cuisine.

-Amaranth has found its way in Indian cooking and is more commonly known as “Ramdana” which translates to “God’s Grain”.
+Amaranth has found its way into Indian cooking and is more commonly known as “Ramdana” which translates to “God’s Grain”.

 But, here is the real skinny on Amaranth…

-– Amaranth is the group name of about 60 different amaranthus plants – Source: Whole Grain Council.
+• Amaranth is the group name of some 60 different amaranthus plants – Source: Whole Grain Council.

-– Of all 60 different plants, 3 of them are commonly grown as food consumption
+• Of all 60 different types of amaranth plants, 3 are commonly grown for food consumption.

-– It was originally grown and harvested by the Aztecs.
+• It was originally grown and harvested by the Aztecs.
 How cool is that!
-We are consuming the same grains that the Aztecs used to eat.
-It makes me so happy to know that fact.
-Source: AncientGrains.com
+I am delighted to know that I am consuming the same grains that were an Aztec staple!
+Source: AncientGrains.com.

 A small brown bag with sides folded down and filled wil amaranth grain.
 Its next to a small mound of amaranth grain